nicklockwood/SwiftFormat/Rules.md

   }
 ```

-In the rare case of functions with`@autoclosure` arguments, `self` may be required at the call site, but SwiftFormat is unable to detect this automatically.
-You can use the `--selfrequired` command-line option to specify a list of such methods, and the `redundantSelf` rule will then ignore them.
-An example of such a method is the `expect()` function in the [Nimble](https://github.com/Quick/Nimble) unit testing framework, which is common enough that it is excluded by default.
+In the rare case of functions with `@autoclosure` arguments, `self` may be
+required at the call site, but SwiftFormat is unable to detect this
+automatically.
+You can use the `--selfrequired` command-line option to specify
+a list of such methods, and the `redundantSelf` rule will then ignore them.

+An example of such a method is the `expect()` function in the Nimble unit
+testing framework (https://github.com/Quick/Nimble), which is common enough that
+SwiftFormat excludes it by default.

-There is also an option to always use explicit `self` but *only* inside `init`, by using `--self init-only`:
+There is also an option to always use explicit `self` but *only* inside `init`,
+by using `--self init-only`:

 ```diff
   init(foo: Int, bar: Int) {